 This two-year college offers an integrated liberal arts core curriculum, taught through a collaborative team structure.
 From here, students continue into specific majors in the University’s various liberal arts and professional degree programs.

-College of Health & Rehabilitation Sciences
+Faculty of Computing & Data Sciences

 Metropolitan College & Extended Education

 Choose from more than 80 full- and part-time degree and certificate programs, as well as noncredit courses of study and an undergraduate degree completion program.
 On-campus, online, and blended programs in fields as varied as literature, computer science, management, criminal justice, and gastronomy—to name a few—are available to MET students.

 This typically four-year program culminates in a commission in the Army, Navy, Air Force, or Marine Corps.
 ROTC students receive hands-on leadership training that builds strong team bonds and develops confidence, discipline, stamina, poise, and management skills.

 Members of the BU community take advantage of credit and noncredit classes, a family recreation program, club sports, and a minor in dance.
 Facilities include the Fitness & Recreation Center, the Case Center/Walter Brown Arena, Nickerson Field, the Track & Tennis Center, and the sailing pavilion.

 Questrom School of Business